centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-commercial-extensions.md

 Release date:

-- [Install] Fixed installation of module is 24x7 timeperiod is missing
+- [Install] Fixed installation of module if 24x7 timeperiod is missing
 - [Banner] Fixed display of empty skeleton
 - [UI] Fixed header and skeleton UI instability
 - [UI] Change Bam widget background font color to white when dark mode is active